Spotlight on Scarleteen: New Years Resolutions

 For further reading, we recommend: Blinders Off:Getting a Good Look at Abuse and Assault and He's my boyfriend, so how could it have been rape?

 Did you know?
 The typical individual was 12.4 years old when they realized that they were gay, lesbian or bisexual.
-Scarleteen in a fully inclusive space, mindful of vast variations in sexual and gender identities, and close to 20% of our users self-report having same-sex partners or partners of varied sex or gender.
+Scarleteen in a fully inclusive space, mindful of vast variations in sexual and gender identities, and close to 20% of our users self-report having partners of the same gender or partners of varied sex or gender.

 For further reading, we recommend: The Bees and...the Bees: A Homosexuality and Bisexuality Primer, Don't Let the Door Hit You on the Way Out (Or, How to Come Out of the Closet Without Tripping Over Your Laundry), and The Making of a Homo.